toshi-o/ffxiv-discord-rpc/README.md

 # Discord Rich Presence for FINAL FANTASY XIV

 ## May not work when 4.2 is released.
-Release might be around 12 hours after the patch is live
+Release might be around 12 hours after the patch is live, if everything goes well in testing.

 ![screenshot1](https://i.imgur.com/O3ykoPj.png)
 ![screenshot2](https://i.imgur.com/rg9KWGO.png)